q-shift/backstage-playground/README.md

 Before to install and use our Backstage application, it is needed to perform some steps such as:
 - Create an OpenShift project
-- Provide your registry credentials (quay.io, docker, etc) as a `config.json` file
+- Provide your registry credentials (quay.io, docker, etc) as `config.json` file
+- Create a ServiceAccount for backstage (needed to get the token)
+- Create a ClusterRoleBinding for the SA to allow backstage to access the Kube API resources
+- Create the Fedora Podman VM using your public key to ssh

-The commands described hereafter will help you to set up what it is needed:
+The commands hereafter will guide you to set up what it is needed

 - Start first by cloning this project locally
   ```bash